tobihagemann/tobihagemann.github.io/_posts/2012-11-22-spectrum-run-1-0-1-update.md

 date: 2012-11-22
 stylesheets: ['/css/blog-post.css']
 ---
-The first "minor" update of Spectrum Run is [out now][spectrum-run] and took about a month with an unfortunate 1-week-delay because of a crash bug.
+The first "minor" update of Spectrum Run is [out now][spectrum-run]{:target="_blank"} and took about a month with an unfortunate 1-week-delay because of a crash bug.
 I didn't expect it would take that long.
 My initial plan was to fix some bugs and optimize the game.
 Just small things that would fit into a "minor" update.
 The official changes are:

 - Added both Friends and Global Rankings to Scores Menu
 - Massive Improvements: Performance, Tutorial, Balancing, Audio, Graphics